Use ChatOps to enable and disable feature flags

 Before enabling a feature flag, verify that you are not violating any Production Change Lock periods and are in compliance with the Feature flags and the Change Management Process.

-The following /chatops commands should be performed in the Slack #production channel.
+The following /chatops commands must be performed in the Slack #production channel.

-To enable a feature for 25% of actors such as users, projects, or groups, run the following in Slack:
+To enable a feature for 25% of actors such as users, projects, groups or the current request or job, run the following in Slack:

 /chatops run feature set some_feature 25 --actors